lsaravia/SpeciesRankSurface/srsdq_appendices.md

 |  256   |   341    |  76.572  | DqSAD  |  25000   | 0.6101  |   6125   | 0.0478  |
 +--------+----------+----------+--------+----------+---------+----------+---------+

-Table S3: Power and Type I error rate for SAD, DqSAD and DqSRS using Anderson-Darling test.
+Table: Power and Type I error rate for SAD, DqSAD and DqSRS using Anderson-Darling test.
 The number of points used for SAD comparisons is the number of species found in the communities.
 The number of points used for multifractal spectra correspond to the q in the range -10 to 10 (n=21), according to the following set q={-10,-8,-6,-4,-3,-2.5,-2,-1.5,-1,-0.5,0,0.5,1,1.5,2,2.5,3,4,6,8,10}.